MLo7Ghinsan/DiffSinger_colab_notebook_MLo7/ds_training_gui/README.md

 ### how to use:

-simply just run run_gui.bat after you installed or have pYthon 3.10
+simply just run run_gui.bat after you installed or have python 3.10
 ___

 ### notes: